 Often, clients ask us how to change child custody in Florida cases.
 Florida child custody judges use parenting plans to resolve disputes amongst the two parents.
 A parenting plan should detail the responsibilities and decision-making authority each parent has for the children.
-The parenting plan, at a minimum, must describe how the parents will share and be responsible for the daily tasks associated with the upbringing of the child, specify the time children will spend with each parent, and designate who will be responsible for any and all forms of health care, school-related matters, other activities.
+The parenting plan, at a minimum, must describe how the parents will share the responsibilities of raising the child.
+Specifically, the plan must provide a detailed schedule for the time children will spend with each parent.
+Additionally, it should designate who will be responsible for health care, school-related matters, and extra-circular activities.

 How to Change Child Custody in Florida By Modifying the Parenting Plan

 Once the parenting plan has been issued by the Court it will be binding on both parents.
 However, Florida Statute 61.13 may be a solution if you are inquiring how to change child custody in Florida.
-In order to change child custody in Florida under Statute 61.13, there must be a substantial, unanticipated change in circumstances and the proposed change is in the child’s best interest.
+In order to change child custody in Florida under Statute 61.13, there must be a substantial, unanticipated change in circumstances.
+Additionally, the proposed changes must be in the child’s best interest.
 The burden of proving that the change is unexpected and substantial can be difficult without competent legal counsel.
 Therefore, if you feel it will be in your child’s best interest to either modify or prevent a change in the parenting plan you should contact a Tampa child custody attorney for assistance.

 How to Change Child Custody in Florida Based on a Change in Circumstances